Inside Justin Timberlake's Man of the Woods Release Party

 Christopher Polk/Getty Images for American Express

-Timberlake was also truly honored to host the event at Prince's home.
+Timberlake was truly honored to host the event at Prince's home.

 "I keep pinching myself," he said at one point.
-He later added, "It's like Disney World but better."
+He later added, "It's like Disney World, but better."

 He also described the evening as "the best birthday present ever."
 Timberlake turned 37 on Jan.
 31.